-The Agfa Ambi Silette was first produced in 1957, exported to the USA in 1959, and discontinued in 1961, a remarkably short four-year lifecycle made even more remarkable when we realize just how good it is to shoot.
+The Agfa Ambi Silette was first produced in 1957 and discontinued in 1961, a remarkably short four-year lifecycle made even more remarkable when we realize just how good it is to shoot.

 The Ambi Silette, as mentioned, is a good camera.
 What I’ve not yet mentioned is that it does have its share of quirks (some might call these flaws).
 Let’s cover those first.

 Next, there’s no strap lugs.
-Back when new, Agfa must’ve assumed that most photographers would slot their shiny Ambi Silette into the then more-popular-than-sliced-bread “Ever-Ready carrying case,” which had a strap built in.
-In 2018, these cases are beat, and even if they weren’t, Ever-Ready cases are horrible.
+Back when new, Agfa must’ve assumed that most photographers would slot their shiny Ambi Silette into the then more-popular-than-sliced-bread “Ever-Ready carrying case,” which had a built-in strap.
+In modern days these cases are beat, and even if they aren’t, Ever-Ready cases are horrible.
 The only real option for lugging around an Ambi today is to use a tripod-mount wrist strap, or just grasp it like an ape.

 In addition to these irritants, the film’s rewind mechanism is a knob, not a lever.
 And it’s too small, making rewind a pain in the… thumb.
 On the other end of the camera, the film advance is a lever that springs flush to the body.
 There’s no detent to make it protrude a bit from the back like many cameras of the day, so rapid film advance is nearly impossible.